Janposs/chatAPI/README.md

  - ## the API paths and some functionalities need some refining.
  - ## test are not enough and written a bit clunky.
 Also there are currently only integration tests.
 I would like to add some more tests that only test a specific part.
  - ## dockerfiles could probably be better
- - I think spring can generate a keypair for the authentication on start up so there is probably no need to have a script for that.
+ - ## I think spring can generate a keypair for the authentication on start up so there is probably no need to have a script for that.
+ - ## all of the API endpoints should return strings.